 Major Requirements

 The linguistics major requires a total of ten courses.
-All majors must take the basic five core courses.
+All majors must take our five core courses.
 Students must also take five additional electives, at least three of which must be at the 200-level or above.
 Four of these electives must fit into either a pre-approved track or a specialized track arranged with the undergraduate advisor.
+Suggested tracks are listed below.

 Core Courses